TRAVEL GUIDE TO LASSITHI

 MORE ABOUT LASSITHI GREECE

-The postcard-perfect coastline of Lassithi is fringed with some of the finest beaches of Crete.
-The most popular beach in Lassithi is arguably Vai beach, an exotic blonde-sand beach surrounded by a palm tree forest.
+The postcard-like coastline is fringed with some of the finest beaches in Crete.
+The most popular one is unarguably Vai beach, an exotic golden-sand beach, surrounded by a palm tree forest.

-Off the beaches are numerous seaside little towns, such as Ierapetra, Sitia, and Agios Nikolaos.
+Numerous seaside settlements, such as Ierapetra, Sitia and Agios Nikolaos are not located far from the seashores.
 These villages manage to keep their traditional charm and authenticity, despite being touristically developed.

-A drive around Lassithi will bring you to impressive gorges, traditional monasteries, and several tourist sites, such as Spinalonga, the Medieval Castles of Sitia and Ierapetra, and many archaeological sites.
-View all sightseeing in Lassithi.
-If you are in a mood for a road trip, you can combine your trip to Lassithi with a visit to the nearby Heraklion, Chania, and Rethymno.
+A tour around the region will bring you to impressive gorges, traditional monasteries and several landmarks, such as the Medieval Castles of Sitia and Ierapetra and many historical sites, such as Zakros Minoan Palace and Spinalonga island.
+If you are in a mood for a road trip, you can combine your trip with a visit to the nearby Heraklion, Chania and Rethymno regions.

-In Lassithi Crete, you’ll forget the sounds of the city!
+In Lassithi you’ll forget the sounds of the city!

 PHOTOS OF LASSITHI / SHARE YOUR EXPERIENCES

 Agios Nikolaos and Sitia are the main ports of Lassithi and they receive mainly some local routes from Heraklion.
 Only a few ferries come from Piraeus port in Athens.
-In general, it is more convenient to reach Lassithi from Heraklion.
+In general, it is more convenient to get first by plane or ferry to Heraklion or Chania and then reach Lassithi by car or bus.

 Located on the north eastern side of Lassithi, the beach of Vai is famous for its amazing palm forest.
 Although in the past this was a hippies place, today the beach is protected as a natural reserve.